 - Outline fast and easy methods for cutting out printable wall art at home

-What are Crop Marks?
+What Are Crop Marks?

-Crop marks are sometimes called trim marks.
+Sometimes, they’re also called trim marks.
 The only difference is their names.
 Trim marks look and act the same in every other respect.

 What Do Crop Marks Look Like?